 I have also been mugged in NY city, slept under the stars in Jordan (and was unceremoniously dumped in the desert by our tour guide the next morning), hitched a ride with some very dodgy dudes that were packing heat in Egypt (although I suspect everyone packs heat in Egypt) and was nearly sold off to a village chief in Tanzania.
 Oh, and finally, getting pregnant to a Turkish fisherman.
 Have I mentioned that one already?

 We all love a little adventure, after all it makes a great story when we get home, but none of us want to find ourselves in Bangkok Hilton or perhaps worse dead on the side of the road (or death by firing squad).
 Safety first folks!
 I glanced at Daughter and wondered what type of crap she would get up to while travelling the world.
 She is already talking about her “Gap Year” and the places that she wants to go with her friends.
 Brazil, Morocco, Sri Lanka, Indonesia and Kenya.
 Good God!
 I can already see a “Banged Up Abroad – Daughter Edition” in my future!
 Nope, I am locking her in her room.

 Loving this blog?
-Please help me build my audience and share with like-minded people who, like me, check their weather app daily and also love Turkey.
+Please help me build my audience and share with like minded people who, like me, loves a crazy adventure and loves Türkiye.
 You can also subscribe or like me on Facebook for all updates.